 In 2016, PSI’s network generated 233,758 couple years of protection (CYPs) and averted 76,893 disability-adjusted life years (DALYs) through the provision of permanent methods.
 Globally, there is a high unmet need for permanent methods, mainly because in many developing countries services are not always accessible or affordable.

 Female sterilization, also referred to as tubal ligation, prevents pregnancy by blocking the fallopian tubes that carry eggs from the ovaries to the uterus.
 Although use varies widely by country, female sterilization is the most widely used modern method of contraception in the world.
 In 2016, PSI performed 18,064 tubal ligations in India, Pakistan, Malawi, Uganda and Guatemala.

 Since 2001, our Greenstar clinic network in Pakistan has included permanent method services for women in their contraception mix, allowing them to offer a wider range of modern family planning options.
 To date, the Greenstar network has served 211,338 women following their wish to receive a permanent method.
-In 2013 alone, Greenstarprovided 5,888 women with a permanent method.
+In 2016 alone, Greenstar provided 1,298 women with a permanent method.

 PSI independent network member Pan American Social Marketing Association (PASMO) in Guatemala also offers male and female sterilization to clients within the context of informed choice.

 - Myanmar FPwatch 2016 Outlet Survey Research Brief

 This brief highlights important findings from the FPwatch 2016 Myanmar outlet survey.